Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 A maintenance order, which is enforceable by MEP, is a court order or agreement filed with the court that requires the debtor to pay a specific amount of money over a period of time to the creditor for child and/or spousal or partner support.

-	A master is an official of the federal Court of Queen’s Bench who presides at default hearings.
+A master is an official of the federal Court of King’s Bench who presides at default hearings.
 Like a judge, a master issues court orders.

 MEP account number / MEP file number

 Once a maintenance order or agreement has been registered with MEP, a MEP Account Number will be issued to the creditor and debtor for that file.
 Both clients will be asked to quote this number on all payments, correspondence and telephone calls.

 MEP Accounts Online

 MEP Accounts Online is MEP’s Internet system, which allows clients to access general and file-specific information 24 hours a day, seven days a week.